Sports in Boston: Other sports teams

 Boston is home to three professional lacrosse teams, including the Boston Cannons of Major League Lacrosse, who play at Harvard University's Harvard Stadium.
 The National Lacrosse League team in Boston is the Boston Blazers, who began in the 2009 season and play at the TD Garden.
 The Boston Storm, who began in the 2016 season, is one of the original four teams of the United Women's Lacrosse League.

 Two different women's soccer teams known as the Boston Breakers have been charter members of three separate professional leagues.
 The original version, founded in 2001, played in the short-lived Women's United Soccer Association.
 The Breakers were resurrected in 2009 to play in WUSA's equally short-lived successor, Women's Professional Soccer (WPS).
 After WPS folded following its 2011 season, the Breakers remained in operation, playing the 2012 season in the newly established semi-pro WPSL Elite.
 In December 2012, the Breakers were announced as one of the eight charter teams of the new National Women's Soccer League, which began play in 2013.
 While the WUSA and WPS Breakers played at Harvard Stadium, the NWSL team played its first season at the smaller Dilboy Stadium in Somerville.
 The NWSL Breakers moved to Harvard Stadium for the 2014 season, and then moved to the nearby venue now known as Jordan Field, where they remained until their demise after the 2017 season.

+In September 2023, the NWSL announced that a Boston team would start play in 2026.
+The team announced its branding as BOS Nation FC in October 2024.
+Due to fan backlash, the team announced it would change its name to Boston Legacy FC on March 26, 2025.

 There have been other professional sports teams to play in the city, such as the Boston Beacons and Boston Minutemen of the NASL.
 Boston's first all-female flat-track roller derby league, Boston Derby Dames, formed in May 2005.
 The league is among the original members of the Women's Flat Track Derby Association.

 College sports

 Boston's many colleges and universities are active in college athletics.
-There are four NCAA Division I members in the city: Boston College (member of the Atlantic Coast Conference), Boston University (Patriot League), Northeastern University (Colonial Athletic Association), and Harvard University (Ivy League).
+There are four NCAA Division I members in the city: Boston College (member of the Atlantic Coast Conference), Boston University (Patriot League), Northeastern University (Coastal Athletic Association), and Harvard University (Ivy League).

 All except Harvard, which belongs to ECAC Hockey, belong to the Hockey East conference in hockey.
 The hockey teams of these four universities meet every year in a four-team tournament known as the "Beanpot Tournament", played at the TD Garden (and the Boston Garden before that) over two Monday nights in February.

-The oldest continuously used indoor and outdoor sports stadium in the world are used by Boston schools: Harvard Stadium (built in 1903) and the aforementioned Boston Arena (now known as Matthews Arena, built in 1910), which is used by Northeastern University.
+The oldest continuously used indoor and outdoor sports stadiums in the world are used by Boston schools: Harvard Stadium (built in 1903) and the aforementioned Boston Arena (now known as Matthews Arena, built in 1910), which is used by Northeastern University.

-The University of Massachusetts-Amherst, located in the Western part of the state but heavily attended by Bostonians, also won a National Championship in Football on 12/19/1998.
-The Massachusetts Minutemen (Hockey East) also won the NCAA Division I Ice Hockey championship on 4/10/2021.